charukalyani/To-Do-List/README.md

 # To-Do-List

 Welcome to the Hacktoberfest ToDo List Web App repository!
 This repository contains a basic HTML and CSS file for creating a simple ToDo list web application using HTML, CSS, and JavaScript.
-We invite the open source community to participate in the Hacktoberfest event by contributing to this project.
+We invite the open-source community to participate in the Hacktoberfest event by contributing to this project.

 ## Getting Started